romankierzkowski/langner/README.md

 ### Undefined fields ###

 Langner object is bit different then objects in Python.
 First, it **does not have the methods**.
 Second, **the field can be either number, string, boolean or other object**.
 There is **no null value** in Langer.
 The field either have value or is undefined.
 If not existing field is access `undef` is returned.
 You can assign `undef` to a field.
-It means that you undefine this field and it does not exist any longer.
+It means that you remove this field and it does not exist any longer.
 The `undef` has one more interesting property:

 ```python
 from langner import build